Formal School Vs World School

 Keeping in touch

-Through our entire travel period, we kept in touch with his local school and his principal at the time was incredibly supportive of our travels.
+Through our entire travel period, we kept in touch with his local school in Adelaide and his principal at the time was incredibly supportive of our travels.
 She encouraged me, and so did several of the parents who followed our journey on social media.
 At this time of encouragement, I saw that formal school Vs world school really was not a competition – they could go hand in hand.

-formal school Vs world school – who wins?
+Formal school Vs world school – who wins?

 The World is Changing

 Families no longer live in the same home all their lives.
 More and more families are traveling as parents are able to run businesses and work remotely online, and thus the education system needs to address this issue firsthand.
+Some families RV travel with pets in tow, others venture further afield, and one family I know spend part time on land and sea.

-Whilst public schools seem to be miles behind, some private schools are stepping up to the plate and becoming proactive in their approach to education through travel.
+Whilst the public schools seem to be miles behind, some private schools are stepping up to the plate and becoming proactive in their approach to education through travel.
 It is no longer an issue of school vs world school, but rather how they can work together.

 I think the key for us is that Our Saviour Lutheran School – Aberfoyle Park is a unique school and one I could encourage parents in Adelaide who wish to travel to enroll their child into.